SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/office-addins-tutorial.md

 1. The next set of prompts asks for specific information about your web part:

     * Enter **MyFirstOWAaddin** for the web part name, and then select Enter.
-    * Enter **My first Teams tab** as the description of the web part, and then select Enter.
+    * Enter **My first Outlook add-in** as the description of the web part, and then select Enter.
     * Accept the default **No JavaScipt web framework** option for the framework, and then select Enter to continue.

     ![Yeoman prompts](../../../images/add-in-yeoman.png)